Building Resilient Rural Communities & Financing Sustainable Ecosystem Management in the Global South

 Where traditional financial systems and strategies fail, innovative finance can bridge the gap.
 Rare’s Innovative Finance program connects the formal financial sector and rural and remote communities on the frontlines of our greatest environmental challenges.
 By developing and implementing innovative financial products, delivering in-person trainings, working directly with financial institutions, and using a people-centered, science-based approach to engage communities, Rare breaks down barriers separating coastal and rural communities and the formal economy.

 The result: Economically resilient communities that benefit from sustainably managing their natural resources.

 The formal economy refers to legally recognized entities with access to traditional financial services such as savings accounts, insurance, and affordable financial loans.
 Most fishing and farming communities are rural and remote, far from banks and other financial institutions.
 In these communities, micro-businesses often exist outside legal frameworks meaning they are not recognized by the government and prohibited from accessing capital or insurance.
 These microbusiness owners and people also do not benefit from government benefits such as social security and subsidies.
 Without access to formal financial services, fishers, farmers and other rural residents are impacted by family emergencies, climate change, natural disasters, and pandemics.

 Elements of Innovative Finance

-Example: We design and pilot a digital ledger app to capture and digitize every single transaction in each of the around 500 savings clubs we support.
+Example: Rare has designed and piloted a digital ledger app to capture and digitize every transaction in each of the 500 savings clubs we support.

 Sign me up for occasional emails to learn more about Rare’s work and how I can support its mission.
 I know I can unsubscribe at any time.